 Flying Bachelor - Study 'n' Fly

-The IUBH offers a dual apprenticeship in cooperation with the Air Alliance Flight Center GmbH.
+IUBH offers a flight training in cooperation with the Air Alliance Flight Center GmbH.
 Students registered in the aviation management bachelor degree can get an Airline Transport Pilot License.

 The Flying Bachelor in brief

 - academic studies in aviation management and simultaneous pilot training